FlowFuse/dev-env/README.md

 ## Why is this needed?

-The FlowForge platform consists of a number of npm modules.
+The FlowFuse platform consists of a number of npm modules.
 Each module is maintained in its own git repository.
 When developing the code and you need to make changes across multiple modules, you want to be sure the your development code is loaded.